 Our goal for All In For The Animals is to raise much needed funds for the Zoo.
 Will you help us make this possible?
 A gift of any size makes a difference.

 Because of our sponsors, this year your tax-deductible donation will have TWICE the impact!
-Every donated dollar up to $2,500 will be matched by Educators Credit Union.
-In addition, every donated dollar up to $5,000 will also be matched by RUUD Family Foundation!
-Thank you to these wonderful Zoo patrons and thank you for helping us support the Racine Zoo animals!
+Every dollar donated up to $5,000 will be matched by RUUD Family Foundation.
+Thank you to our wonderful Zoo patrons and thank you for helping Racine Zoo animals.

 Donate online below or mail your donation check to the Racine Zoo at 200 Goold Street, Racine, WI 53402.
 All donations are tax deductible in accordance with the IRS Tax Code.